tonysolo/ghg/README.md

-# Global Health Grid (ghg) #
+# Global Health Grid - Storage and Processing #

 The  purpose of this application is to store Healthcare data for Epidemiology and EHealth.
 It uses *Microsoft Azure Cloud Storage and Microsoft Bing Maps* for storing and retrieving health data using a *GIS grid that represents regions of approximately 80 X 80 Km at the equator*.

-GHG has two applications: *Epidemiology* (e-epidemiology) and   *Patient clinical records* (e-health).
+GHG has two important applications: *Epidemiology* (e-epidemiology) and *Patient clinical records* (e-health).

 ### e-Epidemiology and e-Health ###

-In both applications healthcare providers use the system to record healthcare data.
+For both applications healthcare providers use the system to record healthcare data.

 E-Health is clinical information.
 It contains details for treatment, prescriptions and referrals.
 It belongs to the patient and is stored directly in the patient's private e-health record.